davidmfinol/davidmfinol.github.io/gameci-3_linux.md

 We would ideally run all builds on Linux, but there are some constraints that mean we are only able to run a subset of our target builds on Linux.
 The eligible target platforms are `Android`, `iOS`, `StandaloneLinux64`, and `WebGL`.
-[The GameCI documentation website](https://game.ci/docs/github) is the best resource for learning how to build with GameCI, so I would recommend reading that first.
+[The GameCI documentation website](https://game.ci/docs/github) is the best resource for learning how to build with GameCI, so read that first.

 {% highlight yml %}
 {% raw %}